 Hey there, I’m Kristel Smits and I run K.S.
-Art Restoration.
+Art Restoration, Blue Mountains.
 Repairing and preserving old and damaged paintings is what I do best.
 It doesn’t matter if you have a painting of artistic importance, if it has financial value or sentimental value.
 Whether it needs a major restoration treatment or just a light clean.
 Every artwork is treated with tender loving care because I genuinely love paintings.

 I’m an Australian trained conservator with loads of Australian and European experience.
 So you can be sure of fine workmanship and attention to detail.
 Do you have a traditional or contemporary painting, or an art object with a damaged paint layer?
 I have experience with all three.

 To find out more about my training and experience visit the About page.